ruelasb/ruelasb.github.io/WD101.1-InitialSetup/Git&Github.md

 This is the basic structure on your computer.
 ![alt text][gitImg1]

 Git on its own is a very powerful tool and may seem confusing at first but trust me it will click.
 While Git allows you to make, track, and compare changes to your project(s)/repo(s) (files, folders, etc...) it does not --by itself-- provide an simple way for you to collaborate with co-workers, friends or the world at large.
 And that it where Github comes in--it serves as a hub to hold the master copy of your project.
 Git deals primarily with the local repo (the project on your local computer) and github deals with "housing"/"serving" a master repo where anyone can collaborate. *Don't get it?
 Don't worry.
-You can either keep going and pick it up as we go or do some side reasearch on the topic.*
+You can either keep going and pick it up as we go or do some side reasearch on the topic.
+I am giving you a very shallow explination to give you the gist of what Git & Github do.*

 #### Github
 What is a centralized version control system and why does it exist?